fujaba/fulibFx/README.md

 }
 ```

-When displaying this controller, the framework will automatically set the view to the VBox element including all the
+When displaying this controller, the framework will automatically set the view to the VBox element, including all the
-modifications like added children etc.
+modifications like added children, etc.

 This method can be combined with the FXML method by extending from a JavaFX Parent and specifying an FXML with
 a [root node](https://openjfx.io/javadoc/20/javafx.fxml/javafx/fxml/doc-files/introduction_to_fxml.html#root_elements).
-This way you can use the FXML file to define a more complex view and the JavaFX element to add additional functionality.
+This way you can use the FXML file to define a more complex view and the JavaFX element to add additional
+functionality.
 This will also be very helpful when using the controller as a sub-controller.

 ### ⚙ Using a method to define the view

-If for some reason you need special loading logic, ou can also define the view by creating a method in the controller
+If, for some reason, you need special loading logic, you can also define the view by creating a method in the controller
-class which returns a JavaFX parent element (e.g. `Pane`, `Button`, `Label`, ...).
+class that returns a JavaFX parent element (e.g., `Pane`, `Button`, `Label`, etc.).
 This method will be called when the
 view is loaded.

 You can define the method you want to use by setting the method in the `@Controller` annotation, starting with a '`#`'.